 - “These whistleblowers earn millions” (“Ces lanceurs d’alerte qui gagnet des millions”), Le Journal du Dimanche (France).

 - “Who Would Be a Whistleblower?”
 The Independent (UK).

-For additional information about how the Dodd-Frank programs work, see our frequently asked questions page for international whistleblowers and our "SEC and CFTC whistleblower reward programs" page.
+For additional information about how US whistleblower reward programs work, see our frequently asked questions page for international whistleblowers and our “SEC and CFTC whistleblower reward programs page.